IrohXu/IrohXu/README.md

 ### 📫 Research Update

 I am actively preparing to seek a faculty position in the United States.
+Previously, I am working at Tencent researching for Autonomous Driving; SambaNova Systems researching for Vision Foundation Models.

 Our SocialGesture paper has been accepted to CVPR 2025.